Chems-bitti/groff-m4/README.md

 voilà.
 # To do list
 s.tmac :
-- Make a table index that is generated after the table of contents
-- Make a figure index that is generated after the table index
+- ~~Make a figure index that is generated after the table index~~
-- Have it so that I can choose which page to print which thing (toc on second page for example)
+- ~~Have it so that I can choose which page to print which thing (toc on second page for example)~~
+- *Good* pdf links
+- make .tc macro more extensible
+- make .FT macro more extensible

 .m4 :
 - Keep using this until I find something that doesn't work well and fix it